bucknorris336/Bucks-Employee-Tracker/README.md

 💻

-Type `npm run start` in the command line
+Type `npm run start` in the command line to start the app

 ---